 Boucher said the state shouldn't require communities to have a set number of security officers or health care professionals at their schools.

-"We have a lot of different kinds of communities," Boucher said.
+"We have a lot of different kinds of communities," Boucher told Patch Friday.
 "Cities like Bridgeport and Hartford, and small little towns like Coventry and Killingworth.
 Their needs are vastly different.
 Their needs for special workers and counselors are different as well."

-The task force, Boucher said, decided it would be wise to require all schools to have a security and safety plan involving law enforcement agencies, at bare minimum.
+The subcommittee, Boucher said, decided it would be wise to require all schools to have a security and safety plan involving law enforcement agencies, at bare minimum.

-Boucher said the task force—along with the recommendations of the gun control and mental health task forces—will present their reports in Hartford.
+Boucher said the subcommittee—along with the recommendations of the gun control and mental health subcommittees—will present their reports in Hartford.

 Boucher (R-26) represents Bethel, Weston, Wilton, New Canaan, Redding, Ridgefield and Westport.